-Understanding the Four Principles of Accessibility
+Understanding the four principles of accessibility

-The web content accessibility guidelines and success criteria are organized around the following four principles, which lay the foundation necessary for anyone to access and use Web content.
-Anyone who wants to use the Web must have content that is:
+The Web Content Accessibility Guidelines (WCAG) and success criteria are organised around the following four principles, which lay the foundation necessary for anyone to access and use online content.

 Perceivable